 World Oceans Day is June 8th and there is still time to celebrate!
-No need to jury rig a lesson plan, rather put on a blue shirt and forge ahead with these ten fun ways to celebrate World Oceans Day with your class or family.
+Put on a blue shirt and forge ahead with these ten fun ways to celebrate World Oceans Day with your class or family.

 1. Skipper your crew to a World Oceans Day event in your area.
 From art contests to film festivals to hands-on exhibits, there are ocean activities taking place around the world.